aasthahurkat/Searching/README.md

 Cost Function -
 The Euclidean distance between any two states.
 This has been calculated as the Haversine distance.

+Search Algorithm -
+A* search algorithm has been used to solve this problem.
+The graph is represented using an adjacency matrix and dictionary is used to keep track of neighbours and latitude and longitude of each state.
+The neighbours in the value of each key is in turn, a tuple of successor state and all relevant features like distance and speed limit.

 Potential Issues -
 The code does not always provide the most optimal solution for longer routes.
 We have identified two possible reasons -
 1. To deal with inconsistencies in the data set where latitude and longitude is missing the cost function returns 0 value.